alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 applying imitation learning and reinforcement learning to robot manipulation problems.

-It's been 5 years since I
+I don't have regrets about deciding to skip a PhD.
+Given what I knew about myself at the time, it was the right choice.
-decided not to apply to a PhD program, and 5-6 years is about the length of a computer science PhD.
+But it's been 5 years since then, and 5-6 years is about the length of a computer science PhD.
 There's a nice parallel there, so I figured I'd write an update on how things have gone, as well as how my life may have differed if I did a PhD instead.